 The following are things you need to know to assist with a smooth evacuation:

 - In any given situation where a building is deemed uninhabitable for an extended period of time by the Director of Facilities, ranking officer of Campus Police, Director of Residence Life and/or Shepherdstown Fire Department member, the occupants/residents will need to be evacuated.

 - When a building must be evacuated, follow the directives of campus officials including those from Campus Police, Student Affairs, Residence Life, and Facilities Management.
 In many cases, the Shepherdstown Fire Department will also be providing directives.
 The fire department is in charge when on the scene of an incident.

-- Report directly to the Student Center Storer Ballroom to check in with full-time staff and to receive additional information and directions.
+- Report and head directly to the Student Center Storer Ballroom to check in with full-time staff and to receive additional information and directions.
 You are not required to stay in the Student Center after you have identified yourself and your plans while your building is evacuated.

 - The University’s main extension (304-876-5000) will have a brief message notifying callers of the incident and to report to the Student Center Storer Ballroom for updated information and assistance.